stac-utils/xstac/examples/daymet/README.md

 This directory contains an example nested collection for Daymet.

-The top-level [Collection](collection.json) holds 9 nested catalogs for for each region, frequency pair.
+The top-level [Catalog](catalog.json) holds 9 nested collections, one for each region - frequency pair.